 - C1: You have reached a native speaker level, enjoy reading German newspapers, read German literature and are looking for a group of people with whom to practice your German in a fun and challenging way.

 - A1-1: Children ages 7- 11.
-This class is for older children who are ready to learn German in a more structured way, including written homework and listening/writing tasks using a CD and CD-player at home.
+This class is for older children who are ready to learn German in a more structured way, including written homework and listening/writing tasks using a smartphone for the listening exercises at home.
 This class starts our main book series and is the basis for the subsequent classes.
 The topics include: greetings, numbers, introducing oneself, animals, activities, family, and school subjects.
 The grammar taught includes articles, present tense verbs, and negation.

 - A1-2: Children ages 8 - 12: This class is for children who know all of the above.
 In addition, they will learn accusative, modal verbs, possessive pronouns, ordinal numbers, imperative, some prepositions and sein and haben in the simple past tense.
 The topics are: my house and city, birthdays, school, describing animals, travel and German culture and everyday life.
 Children with native or near native German knowledge can start with this class.
 Students will prepare for the level-appropriate American AATG Test.